merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 [![tab_bins](images/tab_bins.png)](images/tab_bins.png){:.center-img .width-60}

-Once you click the "Bins" tab and you choose all the splits (just choosing the two branches that come out of the root should do it), you interface should look like this:
+Once you click the "Bins" tab and you choose all the splits (just choosing the two branches that come out of the root should do it), your interface should look like this:

 [![bins_tab_all_splits](images/bins_tab_all_splits.png)](images/bins_tab_all_splits.png){:.center-img .width-60}